 I love this Ted Talk by Atul Gawande.
 He speaks about how coaching can help anyone get better at anything.
 Why?
-He says because:
+He says because: Coaches are the external eyes and ears that provide a more accurate picture of your reality.

 It's amazing how time flies.
 Is it really the end of 2017 already?
 This quote is a reminder of how important it is to go after what you really, really want before it's too late.
 It's one of the primary things we do in coaching...... help people achieve what they desire.